AllenNeuralDynamics/harp.device.quac/README.md

 ## Compatible SD Cards 💾
 During normal operation, up-to-four waveforms stored on the SD card are read (interleaved) at 4MB per second.
-With the extra overhead of switching between files, the SD card must be able to support reading at no less than 8MB per second.
+With the extra overhead of switching between files, the SD card must be able to support read speeds ≥8MB per second.
-In theory, any _Class 10 SD Card_ should be compatible with the _quac_ board.
+In theory, any _Class 10 SD Card_ formatted in _FAT32 format_ should be compatible.

-But since card performacne can vary, here's a list of tested cards:
+But since card performance can vary, here's a list of tested cards:
 | Vendor    | Model                   |
 |-----------|-------------------------|
 | Samsung   | Pro Plus 8GB Smart Card |